Orlando Cepeda: Legal issues

 While on trial for that charge, Cepeda was arrested a second time, after a man alleged that Cepeda had pointed a gun at him.
 A third case was brought by Pino, seeking an increase in alimony and child support payments.
-In '78, after three days at trial, Cepeda was declared guilty of the drug possession charges and sentenced to five years of imprisonment.
+In 1978, after three days at trial, Cepeda was declared guilty of the drug possession charges and sentenced to five years of imprisonment.
 Cepeda served ten months in jail time and the balance of his sentence on probation.
-Following his release, a district attorney in Puerto Rico told the prison's warden that if Cepeda returned, the mafia would likely attempt to kill him, leading to Cepeda's assignment to a halfway house in Philadelphia.
+Following his release, a district attorney in Puerto Rico told the prison's warden that if Cepeda returned, the mafia would likely attempt to kill him, leading to Cepeda's assignment to a halfway house in Philadelphia, Pennsylvania.

 After completing that program, Cepeda coached a LBPPR team in Bayamón, Puerto Rico and was later hired as a scout by the Chicago White Sox.
 In 1981, the team assigned him to work as a roving instructor with one of their minor league clubs in Lynn, Massachusetts.
 General manager Roland Hemond released him later that year, and he briefly worked as the Crabbers' coach.